 OVERALL RISK: LOW

 Vienna is a very safe city.
 Its ranking is 88% which makes it one of the safest capitals in the world.
-However, it is always advisable to get familiar with the possible risks in order to be as calm as possible once you travel here.
+However, it is always advisable to get familiar with the possible risks to be as calm as possible once you travel here.

 TRANSPORT & TAXIS RISK: LOW

 PICKPOCKETS RISK: LOW

 As in any other capital, tourists attract pickpockets.
 The only way to eliminate the chances to be robbed is to remain vigilant and pay special attention to suspicious people around you.
 Bag snatching is also possible in crowded places.
 Areas around famous landmarks and pedestrian streets are the zones where the pickpocketing is dominant.

 NATURAL DISASTERS RISK: LOW

-Natural disasters are not something that should worry the tourists.
+Natural disasters are not something that should worry about tourists.
 Geologists have informed that the Vienna area is at risk of a strong earthquake at some point in the future, but more research needs to be done on this subject.

 MUGGING RISK: LOW

 TERRORISM RISK: MEDIUM

-Considering the fact that terrorist attacks have occurred in Europe’s capital cities like London and Paris in January 2016 and the one in Vienna has then been prevented, the risk of a terrorist attack exists, and tourists should be aware of that, although it is considered low.
+Because terrorist attacks have occurred in Europe’s capital cities like London and Paris in January 2016 and the one in Vienna has then been prevented, the risk of a terrorist attack exists, and tourists should be aware of that, although it is considered low.

 SCAMS RISK: MEDIUM

 Unlike all the other risks in Vienna, scams are some of the dangers that can be found throughout the city.
 Tourists should not accept any help from people concerning their credit cards and they need to be as careful as possible when paying for their accommodation in advance and need to check their online transactions via websites.
 Fake policemen are also present in Vienna.

 WOMEN TRAVELERS RISK: LOW

-Vienna, and the whole Austria, is believed to be very harmless for female visitors.
+Vienna, and the whole of Austria, is believed to be very harmless for female visitors.
 However, none of the cities is danger-free, especially for a woman walking alone at night.

 So...
 How Safe Is Vienna Really?

-Whether it is its classical architecture, the famous buildings and monuments, or its surroundings that urge people to visit Vienna, it can be said that the touring of city is a breathtaking experience.
+Whether it is its classical architecture, the famous buildings, and monuments, or its surroundings that urge people to visit Vienna, it can be said that the touring of the city is a breathtaking experience.